abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 * We will create custom application service method for managing Books instead of using the `CrudAppService`'s methods.

 * Also we will create two additional methods and they are `GetAuthorLookupAsync` and `GetCategoryLookupAsync`.
-We will use these two methods to retrieve all authors and categories without pagination and listed them as select box item in create/update modals for Book page.
+We will use these two methods to retrieve all the authors and categories without pagination and list them as a select box item in create/update modals for the Book page.
-(You can see the usage of these two methods in the below gif.)
+(You can see the usage of these two methods in the gif below.)

 ![New Book](./book-create.gif)